jackmorrison12/personal-site/content/notes/image-registration.md

   - This is the amount of information contained in image $I$
 - <mark>Joint entropy</mark>
   - $H(I,J) = - \sum\limits_i \sum\limits_j p(i,j) log \ p(i,j)$
-  - This is the amount of information contained int he combined image $I,J$
+  - This is the amount of information contained in the combined image $I,J$
   - This could be used for registration as it measure the amount of info we see in the joint intensity histogram, and we want to find the histogram with the least info, so we could minimise it
   - However, this doesn't work well in practice

 Therefore, we use <mark>mutual information</mark>:

 - $MI(I,J) = H(I) + H(J) - H(I,J)$
-- Which describes how well one image can be explained bu the other
+- Which describes how well one image can be explained by the other
 - This can be rewritten in terms of marginal and joint probabilities:
 - $MI(I,J) = \sum\limits_i\sum\limits_j p(i,j) log\frac{p(i,j)}{p(i)p(j)}$
 - Then, the dissimilarity measure is defined as $D_{MI}(I \cdot T, J) = - MI(I \cdot T, J)$